AndrOwcz/Balance-your-diet/README.md

 ## Description
-Application developed for users who wants to keep track on diet and food nutrients.
-It is a response for a need of tool which will facilitate storing interior design products in database and facilitate calculations cost calculation of new projects.
+Application developed for users who want to keep track on diet and food nutrients.
+It is a response for a need of tool which will help people to plan meals, share interesting recipes and stay healthy.

 ## Aim of the application
 1. Creating database which is easily scalable and allows future expanding of the meals, products and categories.